Self Employed Remortgages

 • Consolidate debts

-Bear in mind, lenders assess remortgage applications based on the applicant's current circumstances.
-They'll look at:
+Bear in mind, lenders self-employed remortgage applications based on the applicant's circumstances

 • Credit history